maiksteffan/Sequenzboard/README.md

 - Touch-based menu system
 - Users can browse and select from different training modes
-- Upon selection, the training starts automatically
+- Upon selection, the training starts automatically (starts a placeholder program at this stage)

 Supported modes:
 -  Structured Workouts